tonik/docs/child-theme-development.md

 ## Configuration

 Starter uses special placeholder strings for various theme details and information (like name, description and project textdomain).
-Child Theme additionaly introduces a `{{ theme.parent }}` placeholder for defining a folder name of the parent theme.
+Child Theme additionally introduces a `{{ theme.parent }}` placeholder for defining a folder name of the parent theme.

 ## Initiating with CLI